digicatapult/nice-agent-portal/README.md

 ![NICE Issuer node architecture](./docs/images/nice-arch-node-issuer.png)

 Below is the specific architecture for a Peer node (NICE participant, Supplier or Consumer).
 Note that nice-agent-portal (the react frontend and backend) acts as the gateway to the Veritable system.
-Also note that ipfs-cluster should not be required here, as each node is independantly responsible for its own stored IPFS data being available.
+Also note that ipfs-cluster should not be required here, as each node is independently responsible for its own stored IPFS data being available.

 ![NICE Peer node architecture](./docs/images/nice-arch-node-peer.png)